sf-interns/mathswipe/README.md

 ## Github Pages Information

 ### Hosting
-The website is hosted, currently, at <http://ericthewry.github.io/mathswipe/>.
+The website is hosted, currently, at <http://sf-interns.github.io/mathswipe/>.
 The `CNAME` file specifies the url from which the page can be accessed.
 After about 7/14/15 at noon, the website will be available at <http://mathswipe.com/>.

 ### Development
  - The `master` branch is our 'development' branch.
 Changes should be merged here and it reflects the most recent version of our best code.
  - The `gh-pages` branch is the 'production' branch.
-This branch reflects the state of our site (ultimately [mathswipe.com](mathswipe.com) ).
+This branch reflects the state of our site